tranek/GASDocumentation/README.md

 1. Calls `ActivateAbility()` finally activating the ability

 If at any time the server fails to activate, it will call `ClientActivateAbilityFailed()`, immediately terminating the client's `GameplayAbility` and undoing any predicted changes.

-To activate a `GameplayAbility` by event, the `GameplayAbility` must have its `Triggers` set up in the `GameplayAbility`.
-Assign a `GameplayTag` and pick an option for `GameplayEvent`.
-To send the event, use the function `UAbilitySystemBlueprintLibrary::SendGameplayEventToActor(AActor* Actor, FGameplayTag EventTag, FGameplayEventData Payload)`.
-Activating a `GameplayAbility` by event allows you to pass in a payload with data.

-`GameplayAbility` `Triggers` also allow you to activate the `GameplayAbility` when a `GameplayTag` is added or removed.

-**Note:** When activating a `GameplayAbility` from event in Blueprint, you must use the `ActivateAbilityFromEvent` node and the standard `ActivateAbility` node **cannot exist** in your graph.
-If the `ActivateAbility` node exists, it will always be called over the `ActivateAbilityFromEvent` node.

-**Note:** Don't forget to call `EndAbility()` when the `GameplayAbility` should terminate unless you have a `GameplayAbility` that will always run like a passive ability.

 <a name="concepts-ga-activating-passive"></a>
 ##### Passive Abilities